Keno's Classic Rock n Roll Web Site

 Released - 1973, Warner Bros.
 Records.
 Produced by Bob Ezrin

-Alice Cooper - Lead & Backing Vocals
+Alice Cooper - Lead and Backing Vocals; Harmonica

 Glen Buxton - Guitar Riffs